open-edge-insights/eii-core/common/libs/ConfigManager/c/README.md

 # ConfigManager

-ConfigManager provides C APIs for distributed key-value store like `etcd` to read EIS related config details.
+ConfigManager provides C APIs for:
+- distributed key-value store like `etcd` to read and watch on EIS related config details.
+- To read EIS environment info needed to build EIS MessageBus config

 ## Prerequisites
 Install Intel Safestring lib by follwoing below commands from `IEdegInsights/common/libs/IntelSafeString`